Wrongful Death Settlement Calculator

 Greenwald Law Firm Wrongful Death Settlement Calculator

 Wrongful death settlements are damages paid for a wrongful death claim.
 A wrongful death lawsuit is a claim for money damages from someone whose negligence caused the death of another person.
-Each wrongful death case is unique, and wrongful death settlements for each case vary.
+Each wrongful death case is unique, and wrongful death settlements for each case vary on a number of factors.

 What is Wrongful Death?

-For instance, some common scenarios for wrongful death cases:
+For instance, some common scenarios for wrongful death claims include:

 - a driver who disobeys traffic laws and causes an accident